 Step 2.
 The initial lane closure shall be implemented by installing a taper of drums beginning at the edge of pavement and progressing toward centerline until the entire lane is closed.

 Step 3.
-The concrete barrier shall be erected (see Highway Standard 704001) beginning with the last concrete barrier to be placed completely on the shoulder and proceed toward centerline at a ratio of 12:1 until the lane is closed.
+The concrete barrier shall be erected (see Highway Standard 704001) beginning with the last concrete barrier to be placed and proceed toward centerline at a ratio of 12:1 until the lane is closed.
 The tangent portion shall be placed to provide a minimum work area and a maximum travel lane width.
-All vertical panels shall be in place before the end of the work day
+All vertical panels shall be in place before the end of the work day.

 RELOCATION OF CONCRETE BARRIER: